m-que/Recipes-Ratings-Project/README.md

 <iframe src="assets/fig11.html" width=800 height=600 frameBorder=0></iframe>

 The plot shows the empirical distribution of the test statistics in 1000 permutations, with the red line indicating observed test statistics on the far right of the distribution.
 I calculated the p-value to be 0.001, which is less than the significance level of 0.05.
 Therefore, we reject the null hypothesis.
 From the test conducted, it can be concluded that the observed data in the dataset shows evidence against the null hypothesis that the differences in the distributions of average ratings in fast and slow recipes are due to random chance.
 This result is reasonable since the recipes that take a longer time can be more complex and people may be more likely to mess up at cooking the dish.
 Moreover, people want their food fast and may become impatient for waiting a long time for the recipe, which can lead to giving a lower rating to the recipe.
-People are also more likely to try recipes that are faster and more time-efficient to make, which can contribute to the higher ratings of faster recipes.
+Furthermore, people who are busy are also more likely to try recipes that are faster and more time-efficient to make, which can contribute to the higher ratings of faster recipes.